redisson/redisson/docs/getting-started.md

+---
+description: "Get started with Redisson in two steps by adding the Maven or Gradle dependency, then creating a client and obtaining your first Valkey or Redis backed object."
+---

 Getting started with Redisson takes two steps: add the dependency to your project, then create a client and obtain your first Valkey or Redis based object or service.

 1. Add dependency